 If you are running a small business, consider using the following hosting solution:

-ScalaHosting ($3.95/mo)– Highly scalable and suitable for wide range of usages.
-ScalaHosting offers shared and virtual hosting from their in-house data centers as well as cloud hosting powered by Digital Ocean and Amazon AWS infrastructure.
+Cloudways ($12.00/mo)– Highly scalable and suitable for wide range of business usages.
+Cloudways offers powerful cloud hosting from Digital Ocean, Vultr, Google Cloud, and Amazon AWS infrastructure.

 During your search, you might came across numerous Managed WordPress Hosting and found that in some cases, prices of these WordPress Hosting Plan are way higher than the average.